-This week you’ll find spa savings, family fun deals and some terrific ways to celebrate Halloween and fall.
+This week you'll find lots of family savings, more Halloween and pumpkin fun and some last minute online Halloween deals.
 Enjoy!

 Hair cut savings